FrancisBanville/ms_interpreting_probabilities/README.md

 strengths better describe the energy flows, demographic impacts or frequencies of interactions between nodes [@Berlow2004Interaction; @Borrett2019Walk], with
 $W_{i, j}$ being a natural $\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
-For example, they may represent local interaction rates between pairs of taxa [e.g., the flower-visiting rates of pollinators in a mutualistic network, @Herrera1989PolAbu].
+For example, they may represent local interaction rates [e.g., the flower-visiting rates of pollinators in a mutualistic network,
+@Herrera1989PolAbu].
+Relative frequencies of interactions may be used as a measure of both the strength and probability of local interactions that are biologically feasible.
 When interaction strengths characterize predation pressure on prey, they can serve as parameters in a Lotka-Volterra model [e.g.,
 @Emmerson2004Predatora].
 The extra amount of ecological information in quantitative networks typically comes at a cost of greater sampling effort and data volume [@Strydom2021Roadmapa], especially when using predictive models that quantify the uncertainty and variability of quantitative interactions [@Berlow2004Interaction].
+However, if two taxa are repeatedly found together without interacting, there may be more uncertainty about their capacity to interact than their interaction strength (which would assuredly be close to
+$0$).

 Like binary interaction networks, the uncertainty and variability of interaction strengths can be represented probabilistically.
 Interaction strengths can follow